 The advent of farming, especially dairy products, had a small but significant effect on the shape of human skulls, according to a recently published study from anthropologists at UC Davis.

 An ever-expanding human population and exploding demand for food, water and living space, will place animals at "unprecedented" extinction risk in the next 50 years, experts warned Wednesday.

 Much attention is being given to what people ate in the distant past as a guide to what we should eat today.
 Advocates of the claimed palaeodiet recommend that we should avoid carbohydrates and load our plates with red meat ...

 The Paleolithic diet, or caveman diet, a weight-loss craze in which people emulate the diet of plants and animals eaten by early humans during the Stone Age, gives modern calorie-counters great freedom because those ancestral ...

 (Phys.org) —You are what you eat - and so are your offspring.
 And in the title bout featuring protein versus sugar, protein is the winner.

 Archaeologists have made a discovery in southern subtropical China which could revolutionise thinking about how ancient humans lived in the region.

-A team of Virginia Tech researchers has succeeded in transforming cellulose into starch, a process that has the potential to provide a previously untapped nutrient source from plants not traditionally thought ...
+A team of Virginia Tech researchers has succeeded in transforming cellulose into starch, a process that has the potential to provide a previously untapped nutrient source from plants not traditionally thought of as food crops.

 (HealthDay)—Humans and chimpanzees have much in common, biologically speaking, and that may now include certain communities—or ecosystems—of gut bacteria, a new study finds.